The best hotels in Rishikesh

 September is the transition month. still wet but manageable.
 By mid-October the air clears, temperatures drop to a pleasant 18-22°C, and you get the post-monsoon Rishikesh that locals quietly love.
 The hills are impossibly green, the river is high but clear, and the crowds from Diwali season haven't arrived yet.
 Book 3-4 weeks ahead for October dates. it fills faster than people expect.

-Rishikesh's best neighborhoods
+Rishikesh's best hotel regions

 Laxman Jhula is where most first-timers land, and honestly, it earns that reputation.
 But if you want fewer selfie sticks and more actual quiet, push north toward Tapovan or Byasi.